pomonam/kronfluence/examples/glue/README.md

 selects correctly classified query data point, removes top-k positively influential training samples, and retrain the network with the modified dataset to see if that query data point gets misclassified.

-We first need to compute pairwise influence scores for the `RTE` dataset:
+We first need to compute pairwise influence scores for the `RTE` dataset (A6000 GPU was used to run these experiments):

 ```bash
 python train.py --dataset_name rte \